 Server Stars Language Tools Transport

-PrefectHQ/prefect-mcp-server (29 stars, Python, official) provides AI assistants with monitoring, inspection, and management of Prefect workflow instances.
+PrefectHQ/prefect-mcp-server (33 stars, Python, official) provides AI assistants with monitoring, inspection, and management of Prefect workflow instances.
 Dashboard overviews, deployment and flow run queries, execution logs, event tracking, and CLI integration for resource management and deployment triggering.
 Intelligent debugging with contextual guidance for troubleshooting failed runs.
 Multi-client support across Claude Code, Cursor, Codex, Gemini, VS Code, Windsurf, and Kiro.
-Currently in beta — under active development with 104 commits.
-Supports Prefect Cloud API keys and OSS basic auth.
+Currently in beta (0.0.1-beta.10) — under active development.
+Supports Prefect Cloud API keys and OSS basic auth, plus multi-tenant HTTP header auth via FastMCP Cloud.

 Dagster